limx0/nautilus_talks/20220617/slides.md

 * Using NautilusTrader
 * Current state of the project
 * Live Crypto examples
-* Live walkthrough of pairs trading strategy
+* Live walk-through of pairs trading strategy
 * Future developments

 ---